Oxygen Partial Pressure

 Partial pressure is the dynamic that explains why oxygen moves from the alveoli to the blood and why carbon dioxide passes from the blood to the alveoli.

-Because the partial pressure of oxygen is greater in the alveoli than in the adjacent capillaries, it flows into the capillaries.
-In the same way, since the partial pressure of carbon dioxide is greater in the capillaries than in the alveoli, it moves from the capillaries to the alveoli.
+Because the partial pressure of oxygen is more significant in the alveoli than in the adjacent capillaries, it flows into the veins.
+In the same way, since the partial pressure of carbon dioxide is more significant in the capillaries than in the alveoli, it moves from the capillaries to the alveoli.

 Any change in partial pressure can cause less oxygen to enter the blood and more carbon dioxide to accumulate in the blood.